-I just woke up- it’s sunday morning and the sun looks like it’s been up for HOURS.
+I just woke up- it’s Sunday morning and the sun looks like it’s been up for HOURS.
 What a total waste because this afternoon around four thirty it’s going to be DARK.
 DEPRESSING.
 SAD!
 Why do they waste sunlight before people get out of bed?
-This time of year, I slither into bed a few hours after dark which seems like a pretty pitiful lifestyle!
-It’s time to get rid of this STUPID practice that only seems to benefit power companies and early morning construction crews.
+This time of year, I slither into bed a few hours after dark which seems like a pretty pitiful lifestyle for we who live north of the Mason Dixon.

 I’m continually impressed with our sod quality.
-I’ve just gotta say that you just CANNOT find sod grown under better conditions than our Yankee Stadium supplier.
-After it’s delivered to us, NOBODY takes better care of it than we do.
+I’ve just gotta say that you just can't find sod grown under better conditions than our Yankee Stadium supplier.
+After it’s delivered to us we take pretty good care of it.
 The sod is two years old, 90%bluegrass, 10% fescue.
 It’s unrolled within a few hours of delivery and after that treated with love and respect.
-At places like Home Depot, you better get it immediately after it’s delivered or don’t buy it.
+At box stores you better get it immediately after it’s delivered or don’t buy it.
 It generates its own heat and starts to decompose immediately.
-I’m astounded what those places charge for it considering they never roll it out, water it, or do anything to it at all.

 Did you ever get to inspect a white face hornets nest?
 Bet not.
 They are a nasty insect to encounter in a dark alley yet they are an incredibly complex and important insect.
 Their life cycle ends with the first few freezes and then (and ONLY then) can one inspect the pure genius of their construction industry.
 They chew trees and make paper out of the cellulose from which their basketball-sized nests are made of.
 There are air conditioning vents throughout, with nurseries for raising offspring, living quarters, maintenance shops, etc.